artturik/rss-task/readme.md

 * Laravel related extensions like: BCMath Ctype JSON Mbstring OpenSSL PDO XML

 # Setup
-1. Run `touch databases/database.sqlite` to create empty sqlite database or configure different DB source
+1. Run `touch database/database.sqlite` to create empty sqlite database (make file readable and writable by webserver if you are using it) or configure different DB source
+2. (Optional) Copy file `.env.example` to `.env` and change configuration if you need it
-2. Run `composer install`
+3. Run `composer install`
-3. Run `php artisan migrate`
+4. Run `php artisan migrate`
-4. Run `php artisan serve` or use Apache or Nginx as server with default Laravel configuration
+5. Run `php artisan serve` or use Apache or Nginx as server with default Laravel configuration

 # Notable files